amwebexpert/chrome-extensions-collection/coding-guide-helper/public/markdowns/common-coding-patterns.md

 By following these practices, you ensure that your TypeScript code is more maintainable, readable, and less prone to errors, leading to a more scalable and efficient codebase.

-Here’s a new rule based on the provided bad example, following the same template:

----

 ## Prefer Using TypeScript `Record` Utility Type over Custom Index Signatures

 ### ❌ Avoid Custom Index Signatures for Object Types